Exploring Transferability of Multimodal Adversarial Samples for Vision-Language Pre-training Models with Contrastive Learning: Experiments

 \textbf{Datasets and Downstream Tasks.} Following Co-attack~\cite{zhang2022towards}, we use the test set in MSCOCO~\cite{lin2014microsoft}, Flickr30K~\cite{plummer2015flickr30k}, SNLI-VE~\cite{xie2019visual} to evaluate the effectiveness of our proposed method at different tasks in a black-box setting, where MSCOCO and Flickr30K are used to evaluate the Text Retrieval (TR) and Image Retrieval (IR) tasks, and SNLI-VE is used to evaluate the Visual Entailment (VE) task.
 Note that due to the nature of the adversarial attack, we select only the image-text pairs with a label of entailment from the test set of the SNLI-VE dataset for the VE task.

 \textbf{Evaluation Metrics.} For evaluation, we report (1) the attack success rate (ASR), which measures the rate of successful adversarial samples.\textbf{ Similar to Co-attack~\cite{zhang2022towards}, we define the ASR as the results when the original samples are fed into the target models minus the results when the adversarial samples are fed into the target models.} (2) Semantic Similarity (Sim.), which is computed between the original and adversarial sentences and is commonly approximated by the universal sentence encoder~\cite{yang2019multilingual}.
 (3) Tokens error rate (TER.), which is the proportion of words or characters in a text that have been altered to create an adversarial text, generally, less perturbation results in more semantic consistency.
+Note: Semantic Similarity (Sim.) and Token Error Rate (TER) are used to evaluate the extent of change between original and adversarial texts, identifying methods with superior ASR in a black-box setting under equivalent semantic deviation and token errors.
 The whole method is implemented by Pytorch~\cite{paszke2019pytorch} and all experiments are conducted in a GeForce RTX A6000 GPU.

 \textbf{Hyperparameters.} For a fair comparison, the maximum perturbation $\epsilon$ is set to 16/255 among all experiments for the adversarial attack on images.
 The step size is set to $\epsilon / 10$.
 The number of iterations for all image attacks is 10 except for AttackVLM which is 100 according to the setting in the original paper.
 For the adversarial attack on texts, the max length of each text is set to 30.
 The adversarial distribution parameter $\Theta$ is optimized using RMSProp~\cite{zeiler2012adadelta} with a learning rate of 0.3 and a momentum of 0.6.
 For the distribution parameters, $\Theta$ is initialized to zero except $\Theta _{j,k} = \eta$ where $j$ denotes the $j_{th}$ word of the benign text, and $k$ denotes the id of the word.
 In the experiment, we take $\eta = 13$.
 For the text augmentation, we use the round-trip translation skill to produce diverse texts.
 The transformation operations $T$ consist of rotation, polarizing, translation, shear, color jittering, and cropping.
 The number of images transformation is set to 5, and the probability $p$ is 0.6.
 The number of data augmentation is set to 7.
 For the image-text retrieval task, $a=8, b=c=d=g=1$.
 For the visual entailment task, $a=10, b=c=d=g=1$.